chenhong-dkfz/GenomeTornadoPlot/README.md

 data_genea@gene_score
 ```

-Plot standard Genome Tornado Plot:
+If you want to go further, try printing a standard Genome Tornado Plot:

-Colourful lines stand for CNV events, and the start and position corresponding to the chromosome show the event positions.
-The pie chart stand for the cohort contribution of the events.
-The colors in this example stand for cohort.
-But users can also change parameter and make the color for copy numbers or length.
-The score below the graph is the “focallity score” of the gene.

 ```R
 grid.arrange(plot_genea[[1]])
 ```
 <p align="center">
 <img src="image/example_tornadoplot.png">
 </p>

-Plot deletion/duplication plot:
+Colourful lines stand for CNV events, and the start and position corresponding to the chromosome show the event positions.
+The pie chart stand for the cohort contribution of the events.
+The colors in this example stand for cohort.
+But users can also change parameter and make the color for copy numbers or length.
+The score below the graph is the “focallity score” of the gene.

+In some cases, a gene plays different roles in differnt cohorts.
+A deletion/duplication plot would be helpful to see identify that.
 ```R
 grid.arrage(plot_genea[[2]])
 ```
 <p align="center">
 <img src="image/example_del_dup_plot.png">
 </p>
+Interesting, you could find in some cohorts, this gene are mainly duplicated.
+But in some others, deletions are more frequent.

 We can also apply GenomeTornadoPlot for gene pairs.
 ```R